NobodySociety/pokediopsideadvanced/README.md

 * HM Items
 * Move Relearner as an option in the Pokémon Party Screen
 * Power item and Destiny Knot breeding
+* Shortcut to run quickly from wild battles

 # Added Repos: